 - The app data was then shared, as agreed, with Cambridge Analytica who have tried to say the whole thing on the researcher, even though they paid him to do it for them.

 - After Facebook found out, they approached both parties and requested them to delete the data.
-It’s still not clear if they honoured this request.
+It’s still not clear if they honored this request.

-The long and the short of it is that the users had granted a 3rd party access to their data a bit too freely.
+The long and the short of it is that the users had granted third-party access to their data a bit too freely.
 And, that they also didn’t understand or check their Facebook privacy settings as well as they should have.

 And as we all have seen, this has escalated to a review by Congress.
 You can get the highlights of this over on the Wall Street Journal.